alanjphillips/AccountServiceIO/README.md

 > minikube service accountserver-service --url  # use this url (host:port) in rest client to make requests to accounts

---- Extra: Kafka client may be useful for testing
+--- In a new terminal:

+> kubectl logs -f account-server  # use pod name

+--- In a new terminal: Create a kafka consumer on `transfer` topic.
+Same can be done for `account` and `deposit` topics

+> eval $(minikube docker-env)

+> kubectl create -f accountchart/clients/kafka-client.yaml

 > kubectl exec -it kafka-client -- /bin/bash

+> kafka-topics --list --zookeeper account-cp-zookeeper-headless:2181

+> kafka-console-consumer --bootstrap-server account-cp-kafka-headless:9092 --topic transfer --from-beginning

+--- Simple Kafka test: Create a topic, publish to topic, consume from topic

 > kafka-topics --zookeeper account-cp-zookeeper-headless:2181 --topic account-topic --create --partitions 1 --replication-factor 1 --if-not-exists

-> kafka-topics --list --zookeeper account-cp-zookeeper-headless:2181

 > echo "MESSAGE1" | kafka-console-producer --broker-list account-cp-kafka-headless:9092 --topic account-topic

 > kafka-console-consumer --bootstrap-server account-cp-kafka-headless:9092 --topic account-topic --from-beginning

-> kubectl get pods --all-namespaces # See status of kafka, zk, and kafka-client pods
 ```

 ***